Josh Brolin Hilariously Responds To That Gross Thanos/Ant-Man ‘Avengers’ Theory

 The disturbing-yet-funny fan theory suggests Ant-Man was not included in Avengers: Infinity War because he could have beaten Thanos so easily by entering his body and then enlarging himself.
 The theorists say Infinity War would have had a completely different ending, with no need for a fourth Avengers flick, if Ant-Man carried out the bizarre plan.

-Don’t expect things to play out this way in Avengers: Endgame though folks.
+Don’t expect things to play out this way in Avengers: Endgame though.
 While it’s quite hilarious of a theory, it’s not the type of plot that fans would be satisfied with after 11 years of MCU films.

 Avengers: Endgame lands in theaters on April 26.